Pharmacy First service – FAQs

 Q. How can healthcare professionals identify pharmacies providing the service, so they can refer patients to them?

-Q. Is it still necessary for a general practice to send a referral for the minor illness consultation part of the Pharmacy First service?
+Q. Is it still necessary for a general practice to send an electronic referral for the minor illness consultation part of the Pharmacy First service?

-Q. What are the benefits of general practices sending a formal referral for minor illness consultations and clinical pathway consultations?
+Q. What are the benefits of general practices sending an electronic referral for minor illness consultations and clinical pathway consultations?

-Submitting a formal referral offers several benefits when compared to signposting.
+Submitting an electronic referral offers several benefits when compared to signposting.
 If referred:

 Referrals need to be sent to the patient’s chosen pharmacy in a secure, electronic manner that complies with the standards laid out in the NHS CPCS Technical Toolkit.
 There are several compliant ways in which referrals can be sent from within general practice IT systems, ‘bolt-on’ systems or NHSmail can be used.
 NHS England is currently in the process of developing guidance on the Pharmacy First service for general practices, but in the meantime, practices may want to refer to NHS England’s NHS community pharmacist consultation service toolkit for GP PCN staff.
 General practice staff could also contact their ICB’s community pharmacy clinical lead for further assistance on how this topic and in many cases, the Local Pharmaceutical Committee may also be able to provide advice to the practice.